kubernetes/enhancements/keps/sig-apps/draft-20251010-multipod-pdb/README.md

 [experience reports]: https://github.com/golang/go/wiki/ExperienceReports
 -->

-The goal is to make PDBs usable for pod groups as defined by the `Workload` object, which are common for use cases of distributed workloads such as ML training.
-Eviction or preemption of pods across multiple groups should be recognized as disrupting each of those groups, as opposed to evicting multiple pods from a single group (which only disrupts that one group).
-For these workloads, the health of the entire replica depends on the simultaneous availability of a certain number of pods within its group (as defined in the `Workload`'s `PodGroup`).
+The goal is to make PDBs more useful for pod groups.
+For example, a multi-pod [LeaderWorkerSet](https://lws.sigs.k8s.io/docs/overview/) replica (intended for distributed workloads like ML training and inference) will fail if any of its pods fails.
+Eviction or preemption of a small number of pods across multiple replicas would disrupt each replica, as opposed to evicting multiple pods from a single replica (only disrupting that one replica).
+We want the Eviction API to use a different definition of avalability for these cases, based on the health of pod groups rather than individual pods.

 ### Goals